MathewAloisio/DarkRP/addons/darkrpmodification/lua/darkrp_modules/items/README.md

 ```
     *creates loot with the given arguments.

-    *returns: true if succeeds, false if fails.
+    *returns: 'ent' if succeeds, false if fails.
 ```

 ### items.Get(id) **[SHARED]**

 ```
-    *returns the table ItemInfo[id].
+    *returns the table ItemList[id].
 ```

 ### items.GetAll() **[SHARED]**

 ```
-    *returns the table ItemInfo in it's entirety.
+    *returns the table ItemList in it's entirety.
 ```